JeffHughes/BrowserBasedLESS/README.md

 at run-time.

 ####Cursed items
-Of course, there will always be the one item that just has to be different ... just add a "cursed" attribute and the {bless} library will ignore it.
+Of course, there will always be the one item that just has to be different ... just add a "cursed" attribute to an item and the {bbless} library will ignore it.

 ![Image of 1CursedButton](https://raw.githubusercontent.com/JeffHughes/BrowserBasedLESS/master/bbless/src/bbless/wwwroot/images/bblessSample1CursedButton.png)